YoussifSultan/quran-privacy/privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [email address].
+If you have any questions or concerns about this Privacy Policy, please contact us at osamakhalil2876@gmail.com.